XeryusTC/map18xx/README.md

 which color the tile is.
 Usual picks are yellow, green, russet and grey.
 The next key is `base_tile` which specifies which tile definition is used.
 This can be any JSON file in the `tiledefs/` directory.
-Finally is the `text` array, it specifies the string that the `text_id`s in the tile definition refer to.
+Finally is the `text` array, it specifies the string that the text IDs in the tile definition refer to.
 The first entry is always the displayed tile number, this does not have to be the same as the `base_tile` key.
 The meaning of other entries depends on what the tile definition used as `text_id`.

 To specify the amounts available of each tile there is an `amounts` array, it looks like